The AIATSIS Stanner Award is presented biennially to the best academic manuscript submitted by an Aboriginal or Torres Strait Islander author.

 Firstly, make sure your manuscript is produced to the highest standards possible.
 Check it (or have someone else check it) for spelling and grammatical mistakes.
 Then follow the instructions provided in the Conditions of Entry.

-For background knowledge you might like to read the information provided on the ASP webpage.
+You might like to read more about Aboriginal Studies Press.
 This information provides an overview of publishing with Aboriginal Studies Press (ASP), or what you might expect if your manuscript won the Stanner Award and/or you were published by ASP.

 Do I need to seek copyright permission/s before I submit my entry?

 Not at this stage.
 If you win the Award, or ASP makes an offer to publish your manuscript, the contract you sign with ASP for publication will spell out your responsibilities regarding copyright clearances for publication.
-For further information on this issue, please go to the Permissions.
+For further information on this issue, please read more on about permissions.

 Why can’t I put my/our name/s on the manuscript?
 Won’t that be confusing?